Glue ear – what you need to know

 • become easily distracted when people are talking

 Your GP can refer your child for a hearing assessment or you may request this yourself.
 Typically, an audiologist, specially trained to work with children will assess your child.
-They will assess your child’s level of hearing using age-appropriate techniques, as well as performing a tympanogram, which provides information about the middle ear and the function of the eustachian tube.
+They will assess your child’s level of hearing using age-appropriate techniques, as well as performing a tympanogram, which provides information about the middle area of the ear and the function of the eustachian tube.
 Children’s hearing test.

 If glue ear is found, for many children , there will be a period of ‘watchful waiting’ to see if it clears up by itself.
 This usually means a repeat hearing test after 3 months.
 If it doesn’t clear up or there are also concerns regarding a child’s tonsils, adenoids, speech and language development or other medical/developmental concerns, a referral to an Ear Nose and Throat (ENT) doctor is usually made.